kdaily/aws-cli/proposals/pr-contrib-guide.md

 ### Problems with the current contribution process

 The current contribution process is applied unevenly and inconsistently.
-This has led to dissatisfaction and frustration in the AWS CLI community.
-Without a robust mechanism for prioritizing, implementing, and reviewing requests and contributions that includes the help of the community, the number of unresolved community requests, and community dissatisfaction, will continue to grow.
+The community is frustrated because their voices, votes and efforts do not have an impact.
 Here, we describe some examples of deficiencies in the current process.

 After intake, community requests are prioritized for implementation opportunistically without regard to their popularity.
-The community doesn't know what the maintainers would agree to be implemented, and the maintainers do not consistently move features toward implementation.
-The community is dissatisfied as it appears no progress is made on changes important to them.

-Without a curated list of issues available for implementation, users are free to open a pull request for any change.
+The community doesn't know what the maintainers would agree to be implemented.
+Without a curated list of issues available for implementation, users are free to open a pull request for any change, most of which will not be accepted.
+When pull requests are made, they are left unattended with no clear path forward.
 Pull requests are likewise reviewed opportunistically.
-Contributions are left unattended, which amounts to wasted effort by the contributors.
-Similarly, maintainers effort is wasted on identifying the pull requests that are fit for acceptance.
-Upvotes and comments can influence the likelihood of prioritizing a contribution for implementation or review, but it is not guaranteed.
-These problems leave the community frustrated because their voices, votes and efforts do not have an impact.
+Upvotes and comments can influence the likelihood of prioritizing a review, but it is not guaranteed.
+Maintainer effort is inefficiently applied to retroactively identify pull requests that meet acceptance criteria.

+As a result, community requested improvements are not satisfied.
+We do not communicate with the community consistently, and their efforts are not utilized effectively.
+Without a robust mechanism for prioritizing, implementing, and reviewing requests and contributions that includes the help of the community, the number of unresolved community requests, and community dissatisfaction, will continue to grow.

 <!--